davidstavin/osticket-prereqs/README.md

 <img width="903" height="784" alt="osTicket_IIS-on-anno" src="https://github.com/user-attachments/assets/1339a204-d7ee-47a5-976f-f5c49f23b189" /> &nbsp;

 Next, to enable CGI.
 Click the `+` symbol adjacent the IIS checkbox, to expand its nested options.
-Then find and expand "World Wide Services", and then "Application Development Features".
+Then find and expand "World Wide Services" and then "Application Development Features".
 Scroll down until you find "CGI" and enable it.
 <img width="899" height="780" alt="osTicket_CGI-on-anno" src="https://github.com/user-attachments/assets/3fcba6bd-73ff-4aa0-8cfe-df461a86c032" /> &nbsp;

 After clicking `OK`, wait for the features to be applied, then close the window